-The application includes the creation of a new access which will join the B4518 highway via a joint junction.
+The proposed development includes the construction of a new joint junction access; the proposed dwellings will be accessed off the B4518 county highway via the new access.
 The proposed development will provide 120 metre visibility splays in both directions and parking provision to improve highway safety.